-One of the most famous historical sites in all of Japan, Osaka castle, Osaka-jo in Japanese, is situated right in the heart of the city of the same name and distinctive for its unique roof shape and stately white walls with gold leaf accents.
+One of the most famous historical sites in all of Japan, Osaka castle is situated right in the heart of the city of the same name and distinctive for its unique roof shape and stately white walls with gold leaf accents.

 Surrounded by thick rock walls, moats and the stunning Nishinomaru Garden, the castle is particularly popular among tourists during the Sakura cherry blossom in the spring.